odewahn/docker-jumpstart/boot2docker.md

 $ export DOCKER_HOST=tcp://192.168.59.104:2375
 ```

-The export you did in the previous step is temporary, so you should make it permanent.
+Since running the export command in the shell will only set the environment variable temporarily, you should follow the process on your OS to make it permanent.
 On a Mac, [add the following line to the ~/.bash_profile](http://stackoverflow.com/questions/22502759/mac-os-x-10-9-setting-permanent-environment-variables):

 ```console
 export DOCKER_HOST=tcp://$(boot2docker ip 2>/dev/null):2375